cakephp/docs/en/installation.rst

     php -v

 You should at least have got installed PHP 5.5.9 (cli) or higher.
-Your webserver's PHP must be 5.5.9 or higher, and should best be the same version your command line interface (cli) PHP version is of.
+Your webserver's PHP version must also be of 5.5.9 or higher, and should best be the same version your command line interface (cli) PHP version is of.

 CakePHP uses `Composer <http://getcomposer.org>`_, a dependency management tool,